Alewinn-TerizKoming/FlaxVisualScriptingShowcase/Docs/README.md

-All theses points are already listed inside the Flax Roadmap (https://trello.com/c/quUfCHWt/315-visual-scripting-roadmap )
+All theses points are already listed inside the Flax Roadmap (https://trello.com/c/quUfCHWt/315-visual-scripting-roadmap ).
+I am only listing the main, most annoying points here, while keeping in mind that the system is already capable of many things.

 1- Be very precautionous when duplicating a visual script, especially if it contains functions or parameters ; I don't know if it's a search box design problem (in the order the information is presented regarding the context) or a bug (didn't dig in that yet) but I've encountered cases in which functions/parameters were referencig the original visual script, wich 100% generates exception runtime.